EXCLUSIVE-Credit Suisse says some clients may want to move wealth assets after UBS deal-memo

 "We do not expect there to be any disruption to client services.
 We are fully focused on ensuring a smooth transition and seamless experience for our valued clients and customers," a Credit Suisse spokesperson said.

-Credit Suisse is also going ahead with its annual Asia Investment Conference in Hong Kong, starting on Tuesday, the spokesperson said, in response to Reuters' request for comment on the internal memo.
+Credit Suisse is also going ahead with its annual Asia Investment Conference in Hong Kong, starting on Tuesday, the spokesperson said, adding the event, however, would now be closed to media.

+In a separate memo on Sunday, the bank told employees that its day-to-day operations were unaffected after it agreed to the UBS takeover.

+"Our branches and our global offices will remain open, and all colleagues are expected to and should continue to come to work," Credit Suisse said in the memo sent globally and seen by Reuters.

+Regarding counterparties having stopped business with Credit Suisse, the bank said in the client talking points memo that it believed the transaction "will help to restore confidence to the financial markets more broadly."

+Market players remain concerned about the next moves at Credit Suisse and the impact on employees, investors and clients.

-(Reporting by Engen Tham and Julie Zhu; additional reporting by Scott Murdoch; Editing by Sumeet Chatterjee, Himani Sarkar and Jamie Freed)
+(Reporting by Engen Tham in Shgnghai and Julie Zhu in Hong Kong; Additional reporting by Scott Murdoch in Sydney; Editing by Sumeet Chatterjee, Himani Sarkar and Jamie Freed)

 ((sumeet.chatterjee@thomsonreuters.com; +852 3462 7757;))